bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 [learn](http://CommonMark.org/help).
 ```

 Markdown files contain plain text marked up with a small set of ASCII signs.
-We can read and change them with any text editor.
+We can read and change these files with the suffix ›{$md}‹ with any text editor.

-Markdown files get the suffix ›{$md}‹.

 {{< mnote >}}
 The suffixes ›{$mdown}‹ and ›{$markdown}‹ also indicate Markdown but they are rarely used.